jwtaylor310/Yolink-Health/README.md

 *** NOTE ***

-This program currently supports the followign YoLink device types.
+This program currently supports the following YoLink device types.
 Other devices may or may not display correctly.
 Please contact the program developer if you have other devices which you would like to have
 added: